 - No visit to Agen is complete without a stop at the city’s covered market, located across from the Tourism Office.
-Open mornings daily, this is the prime spot to find local delicacies, produce and meats.
+Open mornings daily, this is the prime spot to find local delicacies, produce, and meats.
 Visit the historic Place des Laitiers on Saturdays for the organic market.

-- Walk down rue Beauville with its restored medieval houses, through the Place des Laitiers which has been the major trading place since the Middle Ages, then down the rue des Cornieres with its half-timbered houses.
+- Walk down rue Beauville with its restored medieval houses, through the Place des Laitiers that has been the major trading place since the Middle Ages, then down the rue des Cornieres with its half-timbered houses.

 - Take a walk along the banks of the River Garonne, one of the five major rivers of France, for lovely views of the town.

-- Parc en Ciel (located in Lacapelle Biron northwest of Agen) features a zoo, various gardens, waterfalls, a farm, duck lake, obstacle course and mini-golf.
+- Parc en Ciel (located in Lacapelle Biron northwest of Agen) features a zoo, various gardens, waterfalls, a farm, duck lake, obstacle course, and mini-golf.

-Where to Stay in Agen
+Where to Stay

 - Château de Lassalle has 17 inviting and comfortably elegant rooms.
 The common areas continue that theme, including a warm billiards and game room.
 The hotel’s restaurant is its best allure of all, featuring premium examples of regional cuisine.